Interview: Irony of Covid-19 crisis is that Modi can play saviour and blame all mistakes on states

 Political scientist Suhas Palshikar, the chief editor of Studies in Indian Politics, warned from the very beginning of the lockdown that it also brought with it a suspension of politics, one that is dangerous for democracy.
 Palshikar has argued that the lockdown and its effects will end up deepening the class chasm as well as the Hindu-Muslim divide in India, while also seeing Modi hog even more of the limelight.

-Scroll.in spoke to Palshikar about pre-Covid issues that will disappear and what Indian politics may look like in three years:
+Scroll.in spoke to Palshikar about pre-coronavirus issues that will disappear and what Indian politics may look like in three years.

 In your first piece after lockdown, you wrote of a “post-people publicness”, and that, “in a world that is ready to turn interpersonal relations into digital artefacts or, worse, embrace the latter as interpersonal relations”.
 What do you mean by “post-people publicness?”